haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/bpg.md

-# HADDOCK best practice guide
+# Best practice guide

+**A must read when starting to use our software!**

 HADDOCK is a powerful tool, however to reach its full potential it must be wisely used.
-Thus the best practice guide shows how to run HADDOCK in a sensible and rational manner.
+Thus **the best practice guide shows how to run HADDOCK in a sensible and rational manner.**
 Which settings are best used in which scenario and which on the other hand are better avoided?
 This best practice guide will guide you through all possible scenarios with related settings linked with tutorials of the newest HADDOCK version, published articles and protocols from our group.